shehreendheda/katacoda-scenarios/taggingv2/apptagging/step3.md

     Assume at Storedog, the email addresses and slack channels for the advertisements and discounts engineering teams are named for their respective services.
 If either of the services triggers an alert, `{{service.name}}` will be populated with the appropriate service name and that team will be notified.

     In a later step, you will send a Test Notification with the `{{service.name}}` populated.
 If you would like to receive the notification, replace `<YOUR EMAIL ADDRESS>` in the monitor message with your email address.
 Make sure to leave `@` in front of your email address.
+(If you do not want to enter your email address, it's alright.
+A screenshot of an example test notification is included below.)

     For **Tags**, enter `env:ruby-shop`{{copy}}, `service:discounts-service`{{copy}}, `service:advertisements-service`{{copy}}, `team:discounts`{{copy}}, `team:advertisements`{{copy}}.